googleforgames/agones/README.md

 - Mailing List (forthcoming)

 ## Development and Contribution

+Please read the [contributing](CONTRIBUTING.md) guide for directions on submitting Pull Requests to Agones.

 See the tools in the [build](build/README.md) directory for testing and building Agones from source.

+Agones is in active development - we would love your help in shaping its future!

 ## Licence